CESNET/ONEScheduler/README.md

 For running it as a replacement of OpenNebula, you should shut down the OpenNebula scheduler daemon.

-This project is a part of a master's thesis at Faculty of Informatics at Masaryk University.
+This project is a part of a masters' theses done at Faculty of Informatics at Masaryk University.

+#####Simulations done with ONEScheduler:
+Simulation data for experiments concerning ONEScheduler's scheduling speed as well as properly setup ONEScheduler for such tests can be found in the branch "runtime_experiments".

+Real-life based data concerning cloud workloads can be found at: http://jsspp.org/workload/index.php?page=cerit